Gain Professional Work Experience, Earn College Credits — and Get Paid

 Co-op placements are available for students to complete during the fall, spring and summer semesters.

-If you are a student interested in doing a co-op, or would like to learn more about the co-op program, contact James Lamb, director of cooperative education at Point Park, at 412-392-3883 or email@example.com.
+If you are a student interested in doing a co-op, or would like to learn more about the co-op program, contact Keith A. Paylo, vice president of student affairs and dean of students, at 412-392-3840 or firstname.lastname@example.org.